tldr-pages/tldr/pages/linux/setserial.md

 > Read and modify serial port information.
 > More information: <https://manned.org/setserial>.

-- Print all information of a serial device:
+- Print all information about a specific serial device:

 `setserial -a {{/dev/cuaN}}`